 Message from the BMI Track Director

-The mission of the Biomedical & Molecular Imaging Ph.D.
-Track is to provide an exciting new type of graduate training to students with backgrounds in chemistry, physics, biochemistry, or related physical science.
+The mission of the Biomedical and Molecular Imaging Ph.D.
+Track is to provide an exciting new type of graduate training to students with backgrounds in chemistry, physics, biochemistry, or a related physical science.
 Imaging has become a central focus in many physical sciences and certainly plays an important role in medicine today.

 Our objective is to provide basic scientists with a solid foundation in imaging principles, from understanding the basic principles of NMR and MRI, to building new types of imaging probes in the laboratory for targeting cancer, to using imaging methods to follow metabolism in real time in animals and in humans.

 The goal of BMI faculty research projects vary widely from development of new imaging strategies, multimodal imaging, and new imaging probes to in vivo applications in preclinical animal models followed by translation of these new methods to clinical applications that will lead to improved patient care.